slyval/guidelines/Guidelines/REST API Guidelines.md

  2. stateless rather than stateful
  3. based on the client-server design approach
  4. cacheable
- 5. based on the transfer of res
+ 5. based on the transfer of resource representations ( complete state of resources) over HTTP

 ## Principles
 Outlined below are different principles that should be considered and followed when designing REST APIs